code-423n4/2024-01-renft/README.md

 ### Manipulation via Hook Contracts

-Hook contracts are middleware that execute arbitrary logic before the transaction payload, originating from a rental safe, executes at an intended target address.
+Hook contracts are middleware that execute arbitrary logic before the transaction payload originating from a rental safe executes at an intended target address.
 As such, this leaves plenty of space for unintended behavior if a malicious or faulty hook contract is used.